MAGNET4Cardiac7T/magnet4cardiac7t.github.io/spring_school_2025.md

 <img alt="ai spring school 2024 banner" src='{{"/assets/img/spring_school_banner.svg" | relative_url}}' width="100%">

-Maget4Cardiac7T already announces the 2025 Spring School on Physics Informed Neural Networks in Imaging and Medicine, to be held April 7-11, 2025 at the Comprehensive Heart Failure Center ( hashtag#CHFC ) in Würzburg, Germany.
-There is going to be coffee and free food for the participants.
+We are happy to announce the 2025 Spring School on *Physics Informed Machine Learning for Medical Sciences*, to be held April 7-11, 2025 in Würzburg, Germany.

-Spring School Tentative Schedule for Spring School Workshops (to download the schedule click <a href="{{'/assets/img/spring_school_2025_schedule.png' | relative_url}}">here</a>)
+The spring school will take place in person (no online participation is possible) at the [Comprehensive Heart Failure Center (CHFC)](/spring_school_2025/venue).

+Attendance is free for participants of all levels.
+Coffee breaks and lunch breaks are included.

 {% include spring_school_grid_menu.html %}

+## About Spring School
+The Spring School on *Physics Informed Machine Learning for Medical Sciences* is aimed at Master Degree Students and early PhD Students in the fields of:

+- Computer Science
+- Deep Learning/AI/Machine Learning
+- Mathematics
+- Engineering (Medical, Electrical, ...)
+- Physics
+- Medicine
+- Bioinformatics

+The spring school will feature lectures and hands-on sessions on the topics of *physics-informed machine learning*, *medical imaging* and *applications of AI in medicine*.

+We welcome international students interested in those topics to [register](/spring_school_2025/registration.md) for the spring school!

 ## Important Dates